Using the HH Timing Integration

 Using the automatic mode, the total stint offset is the sum of the car table and the session name table.

-Starting with version 220.127.116.11, there is an option to choose the DMI mode.
+There is an option to choose the DMI mode.
 The two options are "Manual" and "Automatic".
 The "Automatic" mode was created to be able to link automatically the timing session to the right HH Data Management session without any manual input from the user during an event.

 In manual mode, the user will have to manually select the correct session in the DMI to make sure the data is being sent to the right session in HH Data Management.
-This mode represents the same behaviour of the DMI prior to 18.104.22.168 version.

 In automatic mode, there is a new mapping table on the DMI to match the current HH Timing session name and a HH Data Management session: